skufer322/Algorithms/README.md

 - Google Guice is ised for dependeny injection. there are multiple classes named `GraphsInjectionModule`, `GreedyInjectionModule`, or the like which are used for wiring.
 - If I had to unit test the various algorithms, I would probably split the algorithm implementations into more classes.

-Below the package `src/main/java/de/sk/`, there are the following packages:
+Below package `src/main/java/de/sk/`, there are the following packages:
 - `basics`

   Contains the algorithms from the first book of the series.
 The subpackages are organized in chapters.
 Contains implementations of the following Divide & Conquer algorithms: